All Ages Affected by Food Intolerance Symptoms

 - Research products at your grocer based on what food additives to avoid.
 Check the food labels.

-- Ignore what the in-laws, family or friends have to say and keep in mind that a strict diet is a temporary thing until you can work at healing your body.
+- Ignore what the in-laws, family or friends have to say.
+Keep in mind that a strict diet is a temporary thing until you can work at healing your body.
 If it helps, just don’t even share with them your food issues and your steps to heal your body.
 People who don’t know your situation will be very quick to judge.

 - Removal of food additives and preservatives should be a lifestyle choice not a temporary choice.

-Some common food intolerance symptoms are listed below and separated out for children and adults.
+You can read some common food intolerance symptoms separated out for children and adults.

 - Trouble concentrating

 - Makes silly noises